dirk/captain_config/README.md

 # CaptainConfig

-Declarative, type-safe configuration for ActiveRecord-base applications. `CaptainConfig` makes it easy to add developer-friendly configuration to control an application's behavior.
+`CaptainConfig` makes it easy to add developer-friendly configuration to control your application's behavior.

 ## Getting Started